primal-lang/sdk/README.md

 # Dry
-Dry is a purely functional programming language that emphasizes functions and immutability.
+Purely functional programming language that emphasizes functions and immutability.
 It doesn't have statements, only declarations.

-### Tokens
-* Number
-* String
-* Boolean
-* Symbol
-* Comma
-* Open parenthesis
-* Close parenthesis
-* Equals

 ### Literal
 Number | String | Boolean